philadams-zz/letterpress/README.md

 To create `./gen` with all the necessary html and css files, ready for upload:

-`shovel html sample`
+`make SRC=dissertation html`

 ![Sample HTML output](./sample-out.png)

-Uses pandoc, normalize.css, bootstrap 3.x, shovel.
+Uses pandoc, normalize.css, bootstrap 3.x, and make.
 CSL sheets are available at https://github.com/citation-style-language/styles.

 installation
 ------------

 This project depends on bower (a node package) and pandoc (a Haskell package).
-Tasks are called using shovel, a Python Make.
+Build happens with `make`.
 If you want PDF generation, you'll also need a TeX library.
 If you've got these already, then simply run

     git clone https://github.com/philadams/letterpress.git
     pip install -r requirements.txt